open-competency-library/software-development/tools/chrome1.md

+---
+layout: default
+title: Chrome Dev Tools Power User 1
+parent: Tools
+nav_order: 3
+---
-# Chrome Dev Tools Learner 1
+# Chrome Dev Tools Power User 1

 Able to use the basic functionality of the dev tools in Google Chrome.